lukaswenzl/astrometry/README.md

 git clone https://github.com/lukaswenzl/astrometry.git
 ```

-With this you are all set.
+With this, you are all set.
 If you want to run astrometry from anywhere just install it as a package as follows*

 ```
 pip install -e PATH/TO/CLONED/GITHUB